christopherlim98/microbit-embedded-systems/README.md

 ## Credit

 This was done in a team of four.
-Our members were: Sheffield, Hui Ning, Justina and Christopher (myself)
+Our members were: Sheffield, Hui Ning, Justina and Christopher (me).